It started with a map.

 One, I discovered how to take the model of Earth that Poppy and I had created, and turn it into a real portal that allowed me to actually visit the planet we had hitherto only eavesdropped on.

-Two, I discovered that, though dinosaurs may have indeed roamed the Earth in prehistoric times, there were never any dragons—nor were there any actual maps making such claims.
+Two, I discovered that, though dinosaurs may have indeed roamed the Earth in prehistoric times, there were never any dragons—nor were there any actual maps making such claims (despite the fact that forgeries and fantastical imaginings abounded).

 Upon making these discoveries, I embarked on my own quest.
 Map in hand, I visited Earth.